Divy1211/AoE2DE_UGC_Guide/docs/scenarios/basics.md

 2. The first option can be tedious if you need to delete a large amount of units, thus the second option is to use the `Erase Units` option in the `Erase` menu under the `Terrain` tab.
 Refer to topic 3.5 of this section on more information about how to use the `Erase` option.

 ### 7.3 Moving Units
 Units already placed on the map can be moved around on the map by using the `Move` option in this tab.
-While moving a unit, scrolling up/down will change the rotation of the unit being moved

-### 7.4 Rotating Units ~
+### 7.4 Rotating Units
 Units already placed on the map can be rotated by using the `Rotate` option in this tab.
 After the `Rotate` option is selected, clicking a unit will rotate it clockwise, and right clicking it will rotate it counter clockwise.

 ### 7.5 Selecting Units